Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### A company needs a version control system for collaborative software development.
-Features of the system must include the following: Support for batches of changes across multiple files Parallel branching Version tracking.
+Features of the system must include the following: Support for batches of changes across multiple files.
+Parallel branching Version tracking.
 Which AWS service will meet these requirements?

 - [ ] AWS CodePipeline.
 - [ ] Amazon S3.